 14. Remove the Distributor and All Other Connected Components

-16. Remove the Cylinder Head with the Camshaft and Intake Manifold Attached
+16. Remove the Cylinder Head With the Camshaft and Intake Manifold Attached

-The cylinder head with the intake manifold attached.
+I decided to remove the cylinder head with the intake manifold attached.
 First off, working under the car with limited lighting was a hassle.
-Also, the thought of getting below, then above, then below the car, and so forth during the intake nut tightening sequence seemed like a lot of hassle.
-Especially when I could do it when the head was off the block.
+Also, the thought of getting below, then above, then below the car, and so forth during the intake nut tightening sequence seemed like a lot of hassle, especially when I could do it when the head was off the block.

 Before attempting to remove the head, move the plastic wire protector for the fuel injectors out of the way.
 There are also various attachment points that need to be disconnected.
-Once this is done, you can move it out of the way so it won’t be an obstruction when removing the head with the attached manifold.
+Once this is done, you can move the wire protector out of the way so it won’t be an obstruction when removing the head with the attached manifold.

 17. Send the Cylinder Head to an Auto Shop